wopian/kitsu/README.md

 ## Features

 - Fully JSON-API compliant
-- Works in Node and the web
+- Works in Node and on the web
 - Uses the [Promise][10] API
-- Timeout handling
+- Configurable Timeout handling

 ## Install